 We must emphasis that you should always align your social media objectives with your overall marketing strategy.
 This will help you to keep focused on the overall marketing objectives for your business and how social media plays its part.

-Step Two: Really Get to Know Your Audience
+2. Really Get to Know Your Audience

 Listen to your target market on social media with listening tools such as Social Mentions.
 This is a fantastic tool as it can give you tonnes of valuable insights from real people who are actively talking about you or the products and services that you sell online.